hildjj/draft-hildebrand-rfc3677bis/draft-hildebrand-rfc3677bis.md

 If the IAB elects to fill the mid-term vacancy before the next annual selection, a separate timeline will be announced and the rest of the process described in this document will be followed.

+# IANA Considerations

+This document has no actions for IANA

 # Security Considerations